 I know what it’s like being a business owner, you’re sitting for hours at your desk editing / admin-ning / working away on your business, hacking away at the never-ending To Do list.
 Having a sore neck, back and shoulders (and everything else in between) doesn’t need to be a given when working from your computer.
 I know from experience on running a full-time online business that self-care is important and gets pushed down the priority list *if only you could just send those final 10 emails already*.
 Phew.

-So here we are, we have 16 ways to take care of yourself when you work at a computer – there are quite a few reference links here for you to enjoy, and we promise, we’re not affiliates of any kind 😀
+So here we are, we have 1 ways to take care of yourself when you work at a computer – there are quite a few reference links here for you to enjoy, and we promise, we’re not affiliates of any kind 😀

-1. Get up and stretch regularly.
+I see you with your hunched-up shoulders.
+Release!
 Do you ever go into one of those work-time-warps and look up from your computer screen 5 hours later?
 Setting a timer in your calendar at hourly intervals can be a really great solution, even if that mini-break only means putting the kettle on, you’re still encouraging yourself to get up from the screen for a few moments, move around and think about something else.

 Now, I hate to admit it but common sense might be onto something here.
-We are made up of 70% water after all so it’s hard to expect our brains and bodies to be in tip-top shape if their constantly dehydrated!
-As a reminder to drink more (water… not gin) try having a big glass of water next to your desk when you sit down to work..
+We are made up of 70% water after all so it’s hard to expect our brains and bodies to be in tip-top shape if they’re constantly dehydrated!
+As a reminder to drink more (water… not gin) try having a big glass of water next to your desk when you sit down to work…

-If you know me then you’ll know that I am a coffee and tea connoisseur, however the last 6 months I’ve been switching over to mainly decaf and I tell you, it really can make a huge difference to your concentration and energy levels.
+If you know me then you’ll know that I am a big drinker of tea, however, the last few years I’ve been switching over to decaf after lunch and I tell you, it really can make a huge difference to your concentration and energy levels.

 Call it an ‘end of day review’ or just a scribble in your diary, writing a few words about what you are grateful to yourself for today can be a really supportive practice.
-Here at Team Shine love to emphasise what we’re grateful for and have found it to be so supportive when it’s so easy to spend all our time dwelling on the negative / sh*t you didn’t get done that day!
+Here at Shine HQ love to emphasise what we’re grateful for and have found it to be so supportive when it’s so easy to spend all our time dwelling on the negative / sh*t you didn’t get done that day!

 Do you find yourself slumping over or rounding your shoulders when you work?
-I had the worst posture but since I got a laptop stand to prop up my laptop it has stopped my neck being at such an awkward angle, highly recommend!
-I found it so supportive that now all of Team Shine have laptop stands for their work and we love using them achieve the correct height for our posture.
-It is affordable, portable, lightweight, easy to adjust, comes in multiple colours (including gold!
-If only they had a pink sequin one…
+I had the worst posture but when I had a laptop as my main computer, I used this laptop stand to prop up my laptop.
+It stopped my neck being at such an awkward angle, highly recommend!
+I found it so supportive once I got a laptop stand for my work and we love using them achieve the correct height for our posture.
+It is affordable, portable, lightweight, easy to adjust, comes in multiple colours.

 Here is a great (if not slightly grey, soz) image to show good posture at your desk: